gigalixir/gigalixir-cli/docs/source/main.rst

      config :gigalixir_getting_started, GigalixirGettingStartedWeb.Endpoint,
        load_from_system_env: true,
+       # http: [port: {:system, "PORT"}], # Uncomment this line if you are running Phoenix 1.2
+       server: true, # Without this line, your app will not start the web server!
+       secret_key_base: "${SECRET_KEY_BASE}",
        url: [host: "example.com", port: 80],
        cache_static_manifest: "priv/static/cache_manifest.json"

-     config :gigalixir_getting_started, GigalixirGettingStartedWeb.Endpoint,
-       server: true,
-       secret_key_base: "${SECRET_KEY_BASE}"

      config :gigalixir_getting_started, GigalixirGettingStarted.Repo,
        adapter: Ecto.Adapters.Postgres,
        url: "${DATABASE_URL}",
        database: "",
        ssl: true,
-       pool_size: 1
+       pool_size: 1 # Free tier db only allows 1 connection

-Important!
-Note the `server: true` above.
-That is required otherwise your app will not serve HTTP requests and will fail health checks.
-Important!
-In the free tier, :elixir:`pool_size` needs to be 1 because the free database limits your app to 1 connection.
+:elixir:`server: true` **is very important and is commonly left out.
+Make sure you have this line.**

+1. Replace :elixir:`:gigalixir_getting_started` with your app name e.g. :elixir:`:my_app`
+2. Replace :elixir:`GigalixirGettingStartedWeb.Endpoint` with your endpoint module name.
+You can find your endpoint module name by running something like :bash:`grep -R "defmodule.*Endpoint" lib/`.
+Phoenix 1.2 and 1.3 give different names so this is a common source of errors.
-Replace :elixir:`:gigalixir_getting_started` and :elixir:`GigalixirGettingStarted` with your app name, and take note that you need to keep the :elixir:`Web` suffix.
-You don't have to worry about setting your SECRET_KEY_BASE config because we generate one and set it for you.
-If you don't use a gigalixir managed postgres database, you'll have to set the DATABASE_URL yourself.
+3. Replace :elixir:`GigalixirGettingStarted.Repo` with your repo module name e.g. :elixir:`MyApp.Repo`

+You don't have to worry about setting your :bash:`SECRET_KEY_BASE` config because we generate one and set it for you.
+If you don't use a gigalixir managed postgres database, you'll have to set the :bash:`DATABASE_URL` yourself.
 You can do this by running the following, but you'll need to :ref:`install the CLI` and login.
 For more information on setting configs, see :ref:`configs`.

 .. code-block:: bash